ksew1/ksew1/README.md

 ### Hi there 👋

-My name is **Karol** and I am an aspiring developer, currently exploring many roads of Computer Science.
+My name is **Karol** and I am softwere developer, currently exploring many roads of Computer Science.